 Hiccups that may have occurred due to your internet service provider (ISP) can also cause the error to appear.
 A simple router restart should be enough in most cases to fix any routing problems.
 When you restart your router, you’ll be assigned a new route to your ISP and also Dota 2’s game servers.
-If you were just unlucky with your first connection, the error should likely disappear in your second try.
+If you were just unlucky with your first connection route, the error should likely disappear on your second try.

 Change your DNS address